Graduate Nurse Program

 Each graduate nurse will have a four month rotation through the acute unit and aged care facility and have the option to rotate through District Nursing or Perioperative Unit for a further four months.

-- Lowe Street — 45 bed high level aged care facility
+- Lowe Street — 45 bed aged care facility

-- District Nursing— two nurses visit 16-24 clients/day, incorporates hospital in the home, palliative care and hospital at risk program
+- Community Nursing— two nurses visit 16-24 clients/day, incorporates hospital in the home, palliative care and hospital at risk program

 - Peri-Operative Unit— two theatres, operates five days/week, six chair dialysis, opthamology, ENT, gynaecology, urology, general, orthopaedic